 - Manufacturing or design defects in a vehicle, or one of its parts

-Driver negligence is also a cause of many single-vehicle accidents, which often result in injuries to passengers, pedestrians, or bicyclists.
+Driver negligence, identified by your car accident lawyer, is also a cause of many single-vehicle accidents, which often result in injuries to passengers, pedestrians, or bicyclists.
 Some examples of negligent actions include drunk driving, texting, speeding, and driving erratically during inclement weather.
 Single-vehicle crashes can also be called “run-off-road” (ROR) collisions, when vehicles veer off the road to hit a fixed object.

 Legal Action for Single-Vehicle Accident Victims